Typical febrile convulsions are:

 - presence of early onset neurodevelopmental abnormalities (NB look for neurocutaneous syndromes eg neurofibromatosis, tuberosclerosis, Sturge-Weber syndrome).
 Febrile convulsions often first manifestation of Dravets syndrome, often prolonged, often partial.

-There is clearly a genetic basis for FS, but multiple chromosomes have been identified, complex!
-Current opinion supports an association between prolonged FS and pre-existing lesions within the temporal lobe, but not specifically FS and temporal lobe epilepsy.
+There is clearly a genetic basis for febrile convulsions but complex, not a single gene defect.
+There is an association between prolonged febrile convulsions and mesial temporal sclerosis (pre-existing), but not specifically temporal lobe epilepsy.

 No indication for EEG or anti-epileptic treatment in febrile convulsions – see SIGN 81.